nephlm/tiddlywiki_parser/README.md

 * `readers.read()` can also take a url.
 * `TiddlyWiki.tiddlers` is a list of all the Tiddler objects.
 * `TiddlyWiki.export_list()` is the same but converted to dicts.
-* `TiddlyWiki.parse()` parsesthe file.
+* `TiddlyWiki.parse()` parses the file.
 It is run automatically under normal circumstances.
+* `TiddlyWiki.remake(delete_list=['title1', 'title2'])`
+  * Builds a new tiddlywiki deleting the specified titles, and with any changes made to tiddlers.
+Must change raw_text, which is html, not text, which is a clean string.
+Titles cannot be changed.
 * `Tiddler.dict()` returns the dict version of the Tiddler object.
 * `writers.export()` will write the tiddlywiki either as individual files or a s a json file.